Looking for some shadow box ideas? Relax and create some simple inspirational shadow box crafts

 It worked best for me to gather everything, the decorative background pieces, the letter tiles, and the paint color, before I started.
 I wanted to match the paint color with the background pieces for a cohesive look.

-Shadow Box Crafts
+How to Make Shadow Box Crafts

 The first step was to paint each shadow box frame and let it dry completely.
 While it was drying I could prep the interior background pieces.
 Some of the boxes, like the felt pom-poms in the Joy box, were easy.
 I picked out colors and created a pattern.
 Other boxes, like the Grow, Freedom, and Aloha boxes needed a little more work.